The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 For the first couple of months, please don’t use any herbs, spices, or condiments.

-While it might sound restrictive to you, as mentioned above, this series aims at people who are trying out the carnivore diet to fix their underlying health problems.
+While it might seem restrictive to you, as mentioned above, this series aims at people who are trying out the carnivore diet to fix their underlying health problems.
 As you don’t know what exactly might contribute to or cause your health issues, it’s best to stay with the safest and best food for now.

 Later on in the program, you will have an opportunity to test out other animal-based food and spices and seasonings too to see what your body can tolerate.